vvilliamperez/wgups/README.md

 # Part A - Self Adjusting Algorithm

-I'm using a greedy nearest neighbor algorithm to assign packages to trucks.
+I'm using a greedy nearest neighbor algorithm with a priority score to assign packages to trucks.
 It starts with a sorted list of the packages available at the hub using a min-heap.
 Then the algorithm assigns packages to trucks based on the priority score, which is calculated based on the deadline and distance to the next package.